Michael Skakel 'elated and very thankful' after murder conviction overturned, lawyer says

 Related

-It was still unclear if prosecutors in Connecticut will attempt to retry Skakel.
+It is unclear if prosecutors in Connecticut will attempt to retry Skakel.